Cray-HPE/docs-csm/troubleshooting/known_issues/iuf_unable_to_run_next_stage.md

 ## Issue Description

-During the CSM upgrade, IUF reports that multiple sessions are in progress for an activity.
-The next stage for the activity does not run due to above error.
+During the CSM upgrade, IUF warns that multiple sessions are in progress for an activity.
+The next stage for the activity does not run due to this warning.
 This issue is seen after pre-install-check stage or management-nodes-rollout stage of `iuf` run.

 This issue causes the session associated with the activity to continue to be in "in progress" even after workflow associated with the stage has successfully completed.

-## Error Identification
+## Issue Identification

-When the issue occurs the following errors are emitted by `iuf-cli`:
+When the issue occurs the following messages are emitted by `iuf-cli`:

 ```sh
 iuf -a "${ACTIVITY_NAME}" run -r management-nodes-rollout --limit-management-rollout ${WORKER_CANARY}